graphql-rules/graphql-rules/docs/rules/03-fields-output/output-semantic-names.md

 title: '3.1.
 Give descriptive names to fields.'
 ---

 The rule goes without saying.
-Field names should communicate domain-specific meaning and not the implementation details. Это очень простое и банальное правило.
+Field names should communicate domain-specific meaning and not the implementation details.
+It's really stupid and simple rule.
 Consider the following type:

 ```diff
 type Meeting {